AbdulMannan7860/Abdul-Mannan-Siddiqui-Full-Stack-Developer/README.md

-# Abdul Mannan - Portfolio Website
+# Abdul Mannan Siddiqui - Portfolio Website

 A modern, responsive portfolio website built with Next.js, showcasing my skills, projects, and experience as a Full Stack Developer.